CloudLabsAI-Azure/Azure-Discover-Workshop/hands-on-lab/Exercise2.md

     ![Resource groups is highlighted in the Azure services list.](media/convert.png "Azure services")

-1. Click on next untill the end of the convert page and click on **convert** button to complete the project convertion.
+1. Click on next until the end of the convert page and click on **convert** button to complete the project covert.

      ![Resource groups is highlighted in the Azure services list.](media/finishconvert.png "Azure services")

-1. Review the summary of project convertion and click on **close** to close the convert window.
+1. Review the summary of project covert and click on **close** to close the convert window.

     ![Resource groups is highlighted in the Azure services list.](media/closeconvert.png "Azure services")